DOL Issues Final Federal Overtime Rule

 Highly Compensated Employees (HCEs)

-There is one additional type of employee who may be impacted by a new overtime rule: those employees who currently meet the Highly Compensated Employee exemption.
-This exemption requires the employee to be paid on a salary basis, receive a weekly salary of at least $455/week, earn an annual salary of at least $100,000/year, and customarily and regularly perform at least one of the exempt duties or responsibilities of an exempt executive, administrative, or professional employee.
-Under the proposed overtime rule, these employees must continue to meet the applicable duties test, and must earn an annual salary projected to be $147,414 in 2020.
-This salary level is similar to what would have applied had the 2016 final rule gone into effect.
+There is one additional type of employee who will be impacted by the Final Overtime Rule: those employees who currently meet the Highly Compensated Employee exemption.
+Currently, this exemption requires the employee to be paid on a salary basis, receive a weekly salary of at least $455/week, earn an annual salary of at least $100,000/year, and customarily and regularly perform at least one of the exempt duties or responsibilities of an exempt executive, administrative, or professional employee.
+Under the Final Overtime Rule, starting Jan.
+1, 2020, these employees must continue to meet the applicable duties test, and must earn an annual salary projected to be $107,432.

 Retail commissioned employees

-If you are a retail establishment, employees paid on a commissioned basis who meet the exemption under Section 7i from overtime under the Fair Labor Standards Act would not be impacted by the proposed changes to the overtime regulations.
+If you are a retail establishment, employees paid on a commissioned basis who meet the exemption under Section 7i from overtime under the Fair Labor Standards Act will not be impacted by the Final Overtime Rule.

-The outside sales white collar exemption does not have a salary basis requirement and therefore employees who meet this exemption also are not impacted by the proposal.
+The outside sales white collar exemption does not have a salary basis requirement and therefore employees who meet this exemption also are not impacted by the Final Overtime Rule.

 Many employers had made adjustments in pricing, staffing, work scheduling, and other matters ahead of the anticipated final rule that was scheduled to take effect in 2016.
-Those employers who did not previously take action may want to do so now to cover the potential increases in payroll if you decide to increase salaries to retain the exempt status of your impacted employees, or the potential increase in overtime costs where these employees are transitioned to non-exempt status and become eligible for overtime pay.
+Those employers who did not previously take action should do so now to cover the potential increases in payroll if they decide to increase salaries to retain the exempt status of their impacted employees, or the potential increase in overtime costs where these employees are transitioned to non-exempt status and become eligible for overtime pay.

 Also, remember that salary is only one part of the criteria for an exemption from the overtime provisions of the Fair Labor Standards Act; duties performed by employees is another.
 Consider reviewing the duties tests under the existing regulations; job title is not controlling.